dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 pool.wait-for-files=${pool.path}/data
 ```

+By default dcache.broker.scheme proprty is satellite so you do not need to set it.

+Let us check the log, to see if it is enabled.
+> journalctl -u dcache@poolsDomainA.service

 Now we can do a file migration from one pool to another.
 To do so we will need to add a new service to our core domain, which will be the **admin** service.